MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportPhishToCustomizedAddress
-The ReportPhishToCustomizedAddress parameter enables or disables sending messages reported as phishing to custom recipients.
+The ReportPhishToCustomizedAddress parameter specifies whether to send user reported messages to the custom mailbox in the Microsoft integrated reporting experience.
 Valid values are:

-- $true: Messages reported as phishing are sent to the recipients specified by the ReportPhishAddresses parameter.
+- $true: User reported messages are sent to the custom mailbox.
-- $false: Messages reported as not junk are not sent to custom recipients.
-This is the default value.
+- $false: User reported messages are not sent to the custom mailbox.

+You can't use this parameter by itself.
+You need to specify the same value for the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters in the same command.

+You identify the custom mailbox by using the ReportJunkAddresses, ReportNotJunkAddresses and ReportPhishAddresses parameters (all three parameters with the same value in the same command).

- Whether or not the messages are also sent to Microsoft is controlled by the EnableReportToMicrosoft parameter (the default value is $true).
+Whether or not user reported messages are also sent to Microsoft is controlled by the EnableReportToMicrosoft parameter.

+This parameter is meaningful only when the Microsoft integrated reporting experience is turned on as described in the EnableThirdPartyAddress parameter description.

 ```yaml
 Type: Boolean